BTK

 This suggests that, in this patient population, polymer-based DES can offer enhanced outcomes, particularly in preventing restenosis and the need for repeat interventions.

-• Furthermore, the SPORTS trial provided additional evidence supporting the use of Eluvia DES, showing that it outperforms both BMS and paclitaxel DCBs in terms of freedom from target lesion revascularization (TLR) over a 12-month period.
+• Furthermore, the SPORTS trial provided additional evidence supporting the use of Eluvia DES, showing that it outperforms both BMS and paclitaxel DCBs in terms of freedom from target lesion revascularisation (TLR) over a 12-month period.

-2 - Challenges with drug-coated balloons (DCBs):
+2 - Efficacy of drug-coated balloons (DCBs):

 Clinical relevance: